openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

     than `UINT_MAX`.
 It's unspecified which threshold will be used when duplicate definitions are linked together with differing values.
 ``vscale_range(<min>[, <max>])``
-    This attribute indicates the minimum and maximum vscale value for the given function.
-The min must be greater than 0.
-A maximum value of 0 means unbounded.
-If the optional max value is omitted then max is set to the value of min.
-If the attribute is not present, no assumptions are made about the range of vscale.
+    This function attribute indicates `vscale` is a power-of-two within a specified range. `min` must be a power-of-two that is greater than 0.
+When specified, `max` must be a power-of-two greater-than-or-equal to `min` or 0 to signify an unbounded maximum.
+The syntax `vscale_range(<val>)` can be used to set both `min` and `max` to the same value.
+Functions that don't include this attribute make no assumptions about the value of `vscale`.
 ``"nooutline"``
     This attribute indicates that outlining passes should not modify the function.